pablovicente28130/FX-Fair-Value-Model-/README.md

 # FX Fair Value Model

-A quantitative Fair Value model for foreign exchange trading based on macroeconomic fundamentals, featuring an interactive dashboard for analysis and visualization.
+A Fair Value model for FX trading based on macroeconomic fundamentals, using LASSO and OLS regressions.

 ## Overview